deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/motivation.md

 Passion comes after you put in the hard work to become excellent at something valuable, not before.
 In other words, what you do for a living is much less important than how you do it. - Cal Newport

+BAD DAYS don't undo THE PROGRESS YOU'VE MADE.
+Remember, PROGRESS ISN'T JUST ABOUT THE HIGHS, IT'S ALSO ABOUT HOW YOU NAVIGATE through the lows.

 ## Others

 ### Antifragile